 While many investments are designed to grow over extended periods of time, there may be occasions when there’s only a short window of time to reach a goal, such as saving for a down payment on a home.
-For circumstances like these, our financial experts have compiled some primary tips for short-term investing, so you can be in the best position for your situation.
+For circumstances like these, we have compiled some primary tips for short-term investing, to help you better prepare for your situation.

 How to position investments for the short run